-Trip edges must be avoided and every effort made to minimise the slope at the edge of the new Wet Pour rubber surface.
+Trip edges must be avoided and every effort made to minimise the slope at the edge of the new surface.
 The Disabilities Act suggests that, ideally, a maximum gradient of 1:12 is desirable and that for independent users of manual wheelchairs the maximum gradient should be 1:7, whilst for chairs pushed by a helper, the maximum gradient should be 1:5.

-The minimum dimensions of the perimeter chase should be 100 mm wide and 40 mm deep.
+The minimum dimensions of the perimeter chase should be 100mm wide and 40mm deep.
 The installer should specify the dimensions of the ramped edge intended to be used for specific installations.
 The ramped edge should be additional to the area of IAS required and determined from Section 2.3.